Skip to content

 • Be able to represent most data search and download requests.

-• Be self-documenting, be highly readable, and have URI-safe queries. __ †
+• Be self-documenting, highly readable, and not require percent-encoding. †

 • Have a unique and easy-to-calculate normal form.